Posts

 View

 The last day in Rajshahi was nothing like the first.
 Perhaps from that day onward, Abir and Sneha’s farewells began to lose their beauty.
-On the morning of February 15, Abir couldn’t come.
-He wasn’t even sure if he would be able to.
+On the morning of February 15, Abir could not come.
+He was not even sure if he would be able to.
 A sudden office conference kept him tied up from early morning.
-Sneha didn’t feel upset.
-She thought- If we meet, it’ll be nice.
-If not, I’ll feel a little bad, that’s all.
+Sneha did not feel upset.
+She thought- If we meet, it will be nice.
+If not, I'll feel a little bad, that is all.
 Nothing more than that.

 From morning, Abir kept sending texts, torn between coming or not.
-Finally, at 2 p.m. he arrived at the hotel and called Sneha to come down.
-Just before that, Sneha’s breathing problems started.
+Finally, at 2 p.m., he arrived at the hotel and called Sneha to come down.
+Just before that, her breathing problems had started.
 They spent the whole afternoon together.
-Her flight was at 8 p.m. and she would check out by 6.
+Her flight was at 8 p.m., and she would check out by 6.
 Before that, at Abir’s insistence, they went to a nearby bar.
 Sneha had saved a little Ballantine's for him, but he wanted more.
 Within an hour, he also had to attend another conference.

-Sneha resisted, she didn’t want Abir to drink and then drove for half an hour.
+Sneha resisted; she did not want Abir to drink and then drive for half an hour.
 But he promised just one peg and more or less pulled her along.
 They sat and talked lightly, both short on time.
-Abir needed to be at his conference by seven, and Sneha needed to leave for the airport by seven too.
+Abir needed to be at his conference by seven, and Sneha needed to leave for the airport by seven, too.
 Since he had an official commitment, she told him to head out first.
-Just before leaving, Abir went quiet for a moment and called her name- Sne…ha… At that time her heart was already sinking.
-After two months, they finally met.
-The last day had been so beautiful.
-That day too.
+Just before leaving, Abir went quiet for a moment and called her name: Sne…ha… At that time, her heart was already sinking.
+After two months, they had finally met.
+The previous day had been so beautiful.
+That day, too.
 They had spent hours together.
 Who knew when they would meet again!

-Abir was probably at his conference that time.
-Sneha didn’t text him.
-Didn’t tell that she wasn’t returning that night.
+Abir was probably at his conference at that time.
+Sneha didn't text him.
+She didn't tell him that she wasn't returning that night.
 That incident at the bar replayed in her head like a nightmare.
-She cried for hours- out of anger, humiliation, shame and regret for raising her hand on him.
+She cried for hours, out of anger, humiliation, shame, and regret for raising her hand to him.
 At some point, she fell asleep.
 Late at night, waking up, she saw countless Telegram messages from Abir.
-She replied only- I’m still here, didn’t go to Dhaka.
+She replied only- I'm still here; I didn't go to Dhaka.
 I was feeling unwell.
-It wasn’t entirely a lie.
+It wasn't entirely a lie.
 After returning from the bar, she had felt unwell, partly from drinking too much.
-Abir responded- You didn’t do the right thing.
-But Sneha didn’t answer that.
-Abir probably assumed she had stayed back out of stubbornness, that she’d skipped the flight he booked for her just to punish him.
-And Sneha thought to herself, Did he really have to say, “Don’t ever come here like this again,” at that exact moment of parting?
+Abir responded, You didn't do the right thing.
+But Sneha didn't answer that.
+Abir probably assumed she had stayed back out of stubbornness, that she had skipped the flight he booked for her just to punish him.
+And Sneha thought to herself- Did he really have to say, “Don't ever come here like this again” at that exact moment of parting?

 Sneha left on the eight o'clock flight the next morning.
-She had to be at the office by ten, there was no other option but to leave that early.
-Just before takeoff, she texted Abir- I’m leaving.
-14th was the most beautiful day of my life.
-I can’t remember ever being this happy.
-But was it really necessary to say “Don’t ever come here again" right before I left?
-You could’ve said it after I got back to Dhaka.
+She had to be at the office by ten; there was no other option but to leave that early.
+Just before takeoff, she texted Abir- I'm leaving.
+The 14th was the most beautiful day of my life.
+I can't remember ever being this happy.
+But was it really necessary to say, ‘Don't ever come here again,’ right before I left?
+You could have said it after I had returned to Dhaka.
 Would it have caused so much harm?

 Then she sent another text right after that- The day before yesterday, we had such a beautiful time.
 It felt like a dream to me.
-Why couldn’t you let me carry that feeling all the way back to Dhaka, Abir?
-See…don’t I always say?
+Why could you not let me carry that feeling all the way back to Dhaka, Abir?
+See… do I not always say?
 Happiness never lasts long in my life.
-That’s the proof.
-I’m really sorry about that incident in bar.
-I was deeply hurt and wasn’t thinking straight.
+That is the proof.
+I'm really sorry about that incident in the bar.
+I was deeply hurt and was not thinking straight.
 If you hadn't wanted me to come, I would never have asked you to meet.
-You can’t force someone to meet anyway, if they don't really want!
-Even this time, I didn’t force you at all.
-So…why, Abir?
+You can't force someone to meet, anyway, if they don't really want to!
+Even this time, I didn't force you at all.
+So… why, Abir?
 Anyway, leave it!
 It always hurts to leave you, and right now is no different.

-She set the needle against the lighter and tried to get it going, but the entire foil caught fire.
-She put it out and sat with her head in her hands for a long while, sweat pouring off her.
-Living itself felt like torment, but death didn’t seem easy either.
-The thought exhausted her, not so much physically as in some deeper place where no rest seemed possible.
-She closed her eyes and let the Bluetooth speaker fill the room.
-Subir Sen was singing there-
+Getting anything done in Bashundhara is a nightmare.
+Sneha grabs a fresh syringe from the pharmacy.
+Back home, as she melts the plastic base over a lighter, she thinks: Why do all endings have to be this ugly?
+Why cannot people say goodbye without handing each other grievances and bitter feelings?
+Has she ever, even in her imagination, wanted anything harmful for Abir?
+Would he believe her even if she screamed it a thousand times now?
+Sneha breaks down suddenly.
+Her whole body shakes, drenched in sweat.
+She sets the needle against the lighter and tries to get it going, but the entire foil catches fire.
+She puts it out and sits with her head in her hands for a long while, sweat pouring off her.
+Living itself feels like torment, but death doesn't seem easy, either.
+The thought exhausts her, not so much physically as in some deeper place where no rest seems possible.
+She closes her eyes and lets the Bluetooth speaker fill the room.
+Subir Sen is singing there-

-That wasn’t her first trip to Sylhet.
-She first visited 23 years ago.
-But her brain doesn’t like to waste space on insignificant memories, so she couldn’t really recall what she did or where she went back then.
-All she remembered was that she'd visited the dargah.
-Then she went again 12 years ago, that was the last time.
+That was not her first trip to Sylhet.
+She had first visited 23 years ago.
+But her brain doesn't like to waste space on insignificant memories, so she couldn't really recall what she had done or where she had gone back then.
+All she remembered was that she had visited the dargah.
+Then she went again 12 years ago; that was the last time.
 That memory was somewhat clearer.
 By that count, this was her third time in Sylhet.
-But perhaps, it was the first time alone.
+But perhaps it was the first time alone.

 Chasing the Dragon: Black Hole